 Color Preference Description Background Used to render the background of the device.
 Instances Represents instances with default (Soft) placement.
 Fixed Instances Represents instances with Fixed placement.
 Locked Instances Represents instances with Locked placement.
 Site Overassignment Errors Represents an instance that shares a site assignment with another instance.
 Since a site can only legally contain a single instance, this is an error state.
 Nets Represents all net Routes for both clock and non-clock nets.
 Flylines Flylines are only rendered for Selected Instances, and only when the Layer called Selected Instance Flylines is enabled.
-These are straight single-segment lines directly connecting a net's source instance and sink instance, where either the source or sink is a Selected Instance.
-Selected Instances Represents any Instance that is a member of the Selection Set (and is thus also visible in the Selection View (see page 173)).
+These are straight single-segment lines directly connecting a net source instance and sink instance, where either the source or sink is a Selected Instance.
+Selected Instances Represents any Instance that is a member of the Selection Set (and is thus also visible in the Selection View (see page 132)).
 Selected Nets Represents any Net that is a member of the Selection Set (and is thus also visible in the Selection View).
 Selected Pins Represents any Pin that is a member of the Selection Set (and is thus also visible in the Selection View).
 Selected Paths Represents any Path that is a member of the Selection Set (and is thus also visible in the Selection View).
 Selected Sites Represents any Site that is a member of the Selection Set (and is thus also visible in the Selection View).
 Routing Status - Open Pins Represents Open Pins, the endpoints of Open Connections (which are the unrouted portions of a net).
-Open Pin squares will only be visible when enabled in the Layers section of the Floorplanner view's Palette.
+Open Pin squares are only visible when enabled in the Layers section of the Floorplanner view Palette.
 Routing Status - Overflows Represents Overflow pins, a rare routing error state.
-Overflow diamonds on pins will only be visible when enabled in the Layers section of the Floorplanner view's Palette.
+Overflow diamonds on pins are only visible when enabled in the Layers section of the Floorplanner view Palette.

-The meanings of the various Instance States (see page 261) are defined elsewhere.
-While Instances can have multiple states at once, they're only able to show a single state at a time, thus the user is provided some ability to alter the display priority of the various Instance states.
+The meanings of the various Instance States (see page 220) are defined elsewhere.
+While Instances can have multiple states at once, they can only show a single state at a time, thus there is some ability to alter the display priority of the various Instance states.